Urostomy ICD-10-CM Codes

 • There are two types of Urostomy.
 Ileal conduit urostomy uses a small intestine section to create a urine pouch externally attached.
 Continent urostomy establishes an internal pouch, requiring manual emptying via a catheter.

-• Post-Surgery Care: Patients learn stoma and pouch care and remain watchful for complications like infections or prolapse.
+• For post-surgery care, patients learn stoma and pouch care and remain vigilant for complications such as infections or prolapse.

 • Urostomies are performed for bladder cancer, injury, urinary blockages, neurogenic bladder, congenital defects, radiation effects, inflammatory bowel disease, or recurring infections.

-• Urostomy is a significant surgery; discussions with medical professionals are crucial for risk-benefit assessment, potentially offering improved quality of life.
+• Urostomy is a significant surgery; discussions with medical professionals are crucial for assessing the risk-benefit ratio, potentially offering an improved quality of life.

 • Infections, skin irritations, stoma issues, leakage, obstructions, hernias, and fistulas are potential complications requiring regular medical monitoring.